HuaFangYun/Codeer.LowCode.Blazor.Manual/README.md

 ## More Freedom with Scripts

 Write in syntax nearly identical to C#.
 The API design allows for implementation of features with minimal coding.
 Code completion makes implementation easy, and customized functions can be called with pro-code.
 Execution is primarily on the client-side, but server-side execution is also supported.
+Of course, it is also possible to incorporate additional APIs.

 - General computational operations
 - Screen controls